ministryofjustice/makerecalldecisions-design-history/app/index.md

 ---
 layout: collection
 title: "Consider a Recall"
-description: "Formerly known as Making Recall Decisions.
-A record of the work to develop a service helping probation making decisions around recall"
+description: "A record of the work to develop a service helping probation making decisions around recall"
 pagination:
   data: collections.all
   reverse: true